Tasty Recipes for the Home Cook

 Note: This post has been updated with new images and added content since its original publication on 11/05/13.

 Vanilla wafer coconut cake is a recent discovery for me.
 I was curious about this novelty and did a little research.
-It didn’t take long for me to conclude that every Southern family has their own version of this cake, so it seems.
+It didn’t take long for me to conclude that every Southern family has its own version of this cake, so it seems.
 Naturally, my curiosity was piqued—I had to make one.
 Let me tell you, it is DEE-li-cious!
 It is decadent, rich, moist, and sweeeeeeet!

 The only dilemma I had was deciding which recipe to use.
 In the end, I went with Trisha Yearwood’s version because I had seen her make it on her cooking show.
 Another deciding factor was her coconut lemon glaze, which sounded luscious.